genesys/bold360-mobile-docs-android/ChatContinuation.md

 ## Chat continuation
 The option to restore and continue a previously created chat later in time.

+#### Chat SessionInfo
-Each chat type (bot, live) has its own properties that are being used to enable that option.
+Each chat type (bot, live, Messaging) has its own properties that are being used to enable continuity.
-Those properties are configurable via the chat account.
+Those properties are configurable on the accounts `SessionInfo` property.

-#### Session data updates
+##### Listening to session data updates
+While the chat is in progress, session data may change.
-In order to get updates of chat session data, implement [`AccountInfoProvider`](./android-AccountInfoProvider) and pass it on `ChatController` creation.
+In order to be updated with such changes for later use, implement [_AccountInfoProvider_ or _AccountSessionListener_](./android-AccountInfoProvider) and pass implementation on `ChatController` creation.
 ```kotlin
 val chatController = ChatController.Builder(context).apply{
                         accountProvider(MyProvider)